hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

     **example:** `http://server/hapi/data?dataset=MY_MAG_DATA&parameters=&start=1999Z&stop=2000Z`
     **response:** the is an error condition; server should report a user input error

 Note that the order in which parameters are listed in the request must not differ from the order that they appear in the response.
 For a data set with parameters `Time,param1,param2,param3` this subset request

 `?dataset=ID&parameters=Time,param1,param3`

-is OK, becasue `param1` is before `param3` in the `parameters` array (as determined by the `/info` response).
+is acceptable, because `param1` is before `param3` in the `parameters` array (as determined by the `/info` response).
 However, asking for a subset of parameters in a different order, as in

 `?dataset=ID&parameters=Time,param3,param1`

 is not allowed, and servers must respond with an error status.
 See [HAPI Status Codes](#hapi-status-codes) for more about error conditions and codes.

 **Using JSON References to Better Capture Repeated Metadata**